raquelcolares/Power-BI/01 - Sales/README.md

 * Question 3 - How many sales were made per country considering the priority of delivery?
 * Question 4 - What was the average sales discount by product subcategory?
 * Question 5 - Which countries had the highest average sales value?
-Demonstrate in a map.

 Observation: The data was filtered by year, by segment and by country.